 The camera won’t see what you SHOULD have been doing.
 You can consume your attention for decades with rich and difficult work that might even win you a Pulitzer, while your child grows up certain that her father hates her.
 And you could make it to your deathbed within this ethical universe with a silent conscience.

-So synthetic assertions always melt away under analytic scrutiny.
-This is normal; it says nothing about the synthetic assertion itself.
+So synthetic assertions always melt away under analytic examination.
+This is normal and is a function of the mind, but it says nothing about the synthetic assertion itself.
 You can’t see wholes with a parts-instrument; likewise, you can’t see parts with a wholes-instrument.
-That wholes are more than the sum of parts is not a confirmable proposition, because you can’t validate decibel measurements with a spectroscope.
+That wholes are more than the sum of parts is not a provable proposition, simply because the wholes and the parts are seen by different filters. ou can’t validate decibel measurements with a spectroscope.